benoit-dubreuil/adverse-space-loneliness/README.md

 #### Assets Subproject
 1. Standardized the sprites from the _retro-pixel-space-shooter-shmup-pack_ by mirroring them and renaming them using a _PowerShell_ script
 2. Created a _Java_ tool accompanied with a _Gradle_ script to split all sprite strips
-4. Created a _Java_ tool accompanied with a _Gradle_ script to pack all sprites into a texture atlas
+3. Created a _Java_ tool accompanied with a _Gradle_ script to pack all sprites into a texture atlas
+4. Created a _Java_ tool to generate IDs in a _Java enum_ for all the generated assets

 ### Tools & Requirements
 #### Development